csvtoolkit/.github/profile/README.md

   <h3>🚀 High-Performance CSV Processing Tools</h3>
 </div>

+> ⚠️ **Experimental Status**: These projects are currently in experimental phase.
+While they work correctly and pass all tests, please use with caution in production environments.
+We recommend thorough testing in your specific use case before deployment.

 ## Our Projects

 ### [FastCSV-ext](https://github.com/csvtoolkit/FastCSV-ext)
 A high-performance PHP extension for CSV file handling, providing significant improvements in speed and memory efficiency compared to PHP's native CSV functions.
+- **4-7x faster** than native PHP CSV functions (validated by benchmarks)
+- **Read Performance**: Up to 383K records/sec vs 82K records/sec (SplFileObject)
+- **Write Performance**: Up to 692K records/sec vs 109K records/sec (SplFileObject)
 - Built on top of FastCSV-C library
 - Supports PHP 8.2, 8.3, and 8.4
 - Cross-platform (Linux, macOS, Windows)